Writing A Fantasy Series Pt. 1

 We accept, even with a bit of jealousy that he can fight at Helms Deep for five days, or run non stop for three and still not need to brush his immaculate hair.
 Nor do we care that his quiver seems to replenish itself, an occupational hazard of any archer who fights battles every other day.

 We don’t mind because elves epitomize something that we identify with.
 We all want to be beautiful, brilliant, in excellent physical condition and, of course, environmentalists.
-When Terry Brooks created Drizzt Do’Urden and the dark elves of Menzoberranzan, a giant underground drow city-state he broke new ground.
+When R.A.
+Salvatore created Drizzt Do’Urden and the dark elves of Menzoberranzan, a giant underground drow city-state he broke new ground.

 Many of us were repelled and had it not been created in the hands of a master of fantasy, we would have rebelled.
 It was daring, it worked and by Book Three, we were rewarded with the typical elf one finds above ground.